 - Has excellent communication skills.
-The ability to present – to sell – a young opera singer must come from strong belief in that individual’s ability.
+The ability to present and sell, a young opera singer must come from a strong belief in that individual’s ability.

-- Be trusted by the opera and classical music community as a person that can be depended on to find good new talents, be professionaly responsible and reliable in dealing both with the artist, as well as being reasonable in negotiating contracts.
+- Be trusted by the opera and classical music community as a person that can be depended on to find good new talents, be professionally responsible and reliable in dealing with the artist be as well as being reasonable in negotiating contracts.

 - Have a good relationship with the artist and be able to advise her/him on which roles to study, career strategy, career potentials, etc.